 This three-week tour takes you from Madrid in Central Spain to Cádiz in the south, stopping to enjoy personalized walking tours in cities like Barcelona, Valencia, Málaga, Granada, Córdoba, and Seville.
 Experience the best of Spain's architecture (like the works of Gaudí in Barcelona), art (like the Picasso Museum in Málaga), and history (like the distinctive cultures of Toledo) while enjoying organic wine tasting, hiking in the scenic karst region, and visiting unique towns in Andalusia.

 This nine-day itinerary combines world-class museums in Madrid, beautiful beaches in Costa de la Luz, and elegant winding streets in Seville.
 With various travel modes (including a rental car), you'll get the chance to explore Andalusia's untouched coastline along Europe's southernmost tip at your own pace.
 You can also take advantage of private guided tours for the best local advice, including tapas bars and wine producers.

 Take a break from the real world and lose yourself in Spain's rich culture over five brisk days.
-You'll arrive in Madrid and immerse yourself in history while also learning how to prepare a mean Sangria.
-Then you're off to Seville, capital of Andalusia, where you'll tour its ancient alcázars and cathedrals plus enjoy a live flamenco performance you won't soon forget.
+You'll arrive in Madrid and immerse yourself in history while learning how to prepare a mean Sangria.
+Then you're off to Seville, the capital of Andalusia, where you'll tour its ancient alcázars and cathedrals, plus enjoy a live flamenco performance you won't soon forget.

 This 6-day trip is the ultimate introduction to Spain's southernmost region.
 Kick off in Seville for UNESCO-listed sites, tapas bars, and flamenco dancing.
 Then drive to the picturesque town of Córdoba—former stomping ground of Christopher Colombus.
 Finish the adventure in coastal Málaga for Picasso culture and fresh seafood.